Academic Handbook Summer School Policies and Procedures

 Policy Statement

-2. This Policy demonstrates the University’s values, responsibility and statutory duties within UK legislation.
+2. This Policy demonstrates the University’s values, responsibility and statutory duties within UK legislation, policy and practice.

 3. The University believes all children have the right to be treated equally and with respect, regardless of their background or personal circumstances.